Please use the tabs below for information on other topics and services.

 For further clarity, please see this RCL flowchart.

-The ISSS is unable to provide direct financial assistance to our international students.
-But see the list below for a list of scholarships and other sources of financial assistance.
+The ISSS office is unable to provide direct financial assistance to our international students.
+Chris Lemmons and International Student Life can be a resource however.
+Please see the link below.

 Other Sources of Financial Assistance